raphlinus/raphlinus.github.io/_posts/2019-08-21-rust-bloat.markdown

 The *particular* reason serde is so bloated is that it monomorphizes everything.
 There are alternatives; [miniserde] in particular yields smaller binaries and compile times by using dynamic dispatch (trait objects) in place of monomorphization.
 But it has other limitations and so hasn't caught on yet.

 In general, overuse of polymorphism is a leading cause of bloat.
 For example, resvg [switched from lyon to kurbo](https://github.com/RazrFalcon/resvg/commit/708d0fff2bf47939587e0d562085a65f6dbf794f) for this reason.
-We don't the lyon / euclid ecosystem, also for this reason, which is something of a shame because now there's more fragmentation.
+We don't adopt the lyon / euclid ecosystem, also for this reason, which is something of a shame because now there's more fragmentation.
 When working on [kurbo], I did experiments indicating there was no real benefit to allowing floating point types other than `f64`, so just decided that would be the type for coordinates.
 I'm happy with this choice.

 ## Use async sparingly